-If you would like to add or delete a dependent from your coverage, please contact the plan office and we will send you the form to complete.
-Return the form to the plan office, and we will make sure the change is made
+If you would like to add or delete a dependent from your coverage, please contact the plan office and we will send you the forms to complete.
+Return the forms and any needed documents to the plan office, and we will make sure the change is made..